 The KitchenAid KFP1333 is the next the product in our examination.

-For starters, it comes with most of essential accessories you need in a Food Processor, including a specialised dough blade for kneading dough.
+For starters, it comes with most of essential accessories you need in a best Food Processor, including a specialised dough blade for kneading dough.

 The shred blade also comes with two different sizes, so you’ve got more choice in how you shred your food.